ShimantoRahman/empulse/docs/guide/models/proflogit.rst

 Or you can stop the RGA after a set number of fitness evaluations:

 .. code-block:: python

-    from empulse.models import ProfLogitClassifier
-    from empulse.optimizers import Generation
-    from scipy.optimize import OptimizeResult

     def optimize(objective, X, max_evals=10_000, **kwargs) -> OptimizeResult:
         generation = Generation(**kwargs)